pluralsight/pando/packages/panda-preset/README.md

 A preset and config for Pando projects that use Panda CSS :panda:.

+## Contributing

+Are you planning on contributing to this package?
+Please review the [Contributing Guidelines](/CONTRIBUTING.md)

 ## What role does this package play in Pando?

 ```mermaid